Keyboard shortcuts

 In the previous chapter, we have attempted to increase separation of concerns across the simulation codebase so that one function is not responsible for all command buffer manipulation work.

-Thanks to this work, we can have a simulation scheduling function that is a lot less complex than the build_command_buffer() function we used to have in our number-squaring program:
+Thanks to this work, we can have a simulation scheduling function that is conceptually simpler than the build_command_buffer() function we used to have in our number-squaring program:

 use self::{